SonarSource/gh-action_releasability/README.md

                     GITHUB_TOKEN: '${{ secrets.GITHUB_TOKEN }}'
 ```

-This will run the releasability checks once the Cirrus tasks are completed and update the commit status as below.
+This will run the releasability checks once your build pipeline completes and update the commit status as below.

 ![Releasability status](doc/assets/releasability_status.png)